nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Expected outcome:

-* The input remark `Revise graphs` will be added to the selected internship application in the remark section.
+* The input remark `Revise graphs` will be added to the remark section of the selected internship application.

 Example of usage: